erremauro/prettyerror/README.md

 logError( new SolidError( errProps.describe, errProps ) )
 ```

-You solid error will now look something like:
+Your solid error will now look something like:

 ![custom look](screenshots/03-custom-look.png)